 He did not believe in ornamentation or design and architecture governed by artistic parameters, which was also very evident in his work – not only as an architect and a designer but also as an author.
 After returning to Vienna, following a three-year stay in America, he went on to become one of the most radical supporters of a new school of thought that completely rejected all ornamental and non-functional elements.
 He was extremely meticulous in his selection of materials and designs for the interior as well as the exterior.
 However, clarity in architecture and design by no means implied that he gave short shrift to the creation of a pleasant atmosphere in the rooms he designed.
 In fact, he gave equal importance to modernity and comfort.

-Later, Loos went on to create several masterpieces in Bohemia which fully displayed his reduction and abstraction of the exterior and the interior.
+Adolf Loos created several masterpieces in Bohemia in which the reduction and simplification of the exterior and interior is visible.
 In 1907, he designed the home of the entrepreneurial couple Martha and Wilhelm Hirsch.
 It was only in the 1980s that it was discovered this wasn’t the only design Loos realised for the Hirsch family.
 During the 1920s, almost at the same time as he was working on the Villa Müller in Prague, Loos also designed a bachelor’s apartment for Martha and Willy’s son Richard.
 This apartment was located in the same building as the better known Hirsch apartment, only on a different floor.

-Also to be seen in the apartment are two of Loos’s best-known furniture designs, the padded armchairs known as the “Knieschwimmer”.
-The older one was manufactured around 1905 by the Austrian company F. O. Schmidt, and the shorter version from 1931 comes from the production of the Czech factory UP závody (originally in the apartment of the director of the Tatra factory, engineer Veverka).
-Later, Adolf Loos used similar chairs for the interior of Müller's villa in the Prague suburb of Střešovice.
+The apartment features two of Loos's best-known furniture designs, the padded armchairs known as the “Knieschwimmer”.
+The older one, dating from around 1905, was made by the Austrian company F. O. Schmidt.
+The shorter version of the armchair, from 1931, comes from the production of the Czech factory UP závody (originally in the apartment of the director of the Tatra factory, engineer Veverka).
+Adolf Loos also used similar chairs in the interior design of the Müller's villa in Prague's Stresovice.
 One version of these chairs was also installed in the Knize boutique on the Champs-Élysées in Paris.

 In the corridor at the entrance of the apartment there is a unique large wardrobe from the Leschka & Co menswear store (originally at Spiegelgasse 13, Vienna).
 The cabinet was built in 1923 and is one of Loos’s major designs.